devamitradas/Team4-Customer-Churn-Analysis/README.md

 ### Stage2_Data_Preparation_and_Clustering.ipynb
 The full, executed notebook containing all code for data preparation and clustering — this is the source for every file and figure listed above.

-## Video Demonstration

-A 10–15 minute video walkthrough covering the preprocessed dataset, the train/test split, the scaling approach, the elbow method, the trained K-Means model, and the labeled cluster visualization is submitted alongside this repository (see submission link).